About the Program

 How the online courses work

-Our online class sizes range from 30-60 students, with a strong emphasis on small group student engagement through a-synchronous discussion boards.
+Our online classes vary in size and emphasize small group student engagement through a-synchronous discussion boards.
 Developing a sense of community with your peers is strongly encouraged.

 CDM courses are divided into modules.
 There is normally one module covered per week with the exception of the spring intercession in which there are two modules covered per week.
 Module content typically includes online journal articles, textbook readings, and other online material and web-based resources.
 Often, modules contain exercise questions to be answered in the a-synchronous class discussion forum and discussed among groups.